SelfTaught-HamzaCodes/grid.p5/README.md

   **OR**
 - Call `drawGrid()` at the very end of the `draw()` function in **sketch.js**.

-  This function positions the grid above all other shapes, simplifying the creation of intricate designs with precision.
+  This positions the grid above all other shapes, simplifying the creation of intricate designs with precision.

 ## Example
 ![image](https://github.com/SelfTaught-HamzaCodes/grid.p5/assets/123310424/2569855d-07f2-4b10-b5a3-78a7cc2e3dd2)